sd-powell/portfolio_project_3/README.md

 <br>
 <hr>

 <a id="features"></a>

 ### Features

-Vinyl Crate is a full-stack web application designed to help users digitise and manage their vinyl record collections.
-The site includes a user-friendly dashboard, advanced filtering and search tools, detailed record views, and dynamic forms for adding albums and tracks.
-It also features custom 404 and 500 error pages to handle invalid URLs and unexpected server issues gracefully.
+**Vinyl Crate** is a full-stack web application designed to help users digitise and manage their vinyl record collections.
+The site provides a visually engaging and intuitive experience with the following key features:

+- **User Dashboard** – A personalised view of each user’s record collection
+- **Advanced Filtering and Search** – Filter by genre, year, BPM, rating, or search by title and artist
+- **Detailed Record Views** – View album art, metadata, and individual track listings
+- **Dynamic Forms** – Add records and tracks with inline, JavaScript-enhanced forms
+- **Custom 404 & 500 Error Pages** – Clear, branded error pages to handle broken links or server issues gracefully

+These features work together to streamline collection management and enhance user interaction across devices.

  All Pages on the website are responsive and have: